 How to monitor globally distributed sites

-Geomaps in Citrix Application Delivery Management (Citrix ADM) provides you with a graphical representation of your sites and breaks down your network monitoring experience by geography.
+Geomaps in Citrix ADM provides you with a graphical representation of your sites and breaks down your network monitoring experience by geography.
 With geomaps, you can visualize your network instance distribution by location and monitor network issues.

 Monitoring globally distributed sites in Citrix ADM